Socialising and Hearing Aids - Do They Really Help?

 More than 11 million people in the UK are living with hearing loss – that’s 1 in 6 of us.
 Action on Hearing Loss further estimates that this figure will go up to 15.6 million by 2035.
 Research has shown that hearing loss affects your quality of life, leading to feelings of isolation, social withdrawal and at times depression.

-People tend to stay away from social situations, especially those where the background noise levels prevent them from hearing well.
+People with hearing loss tend to avoid social situations, especially those where the background noise levels prevent them from hearing well.
 This includes attending parties, going to the pub, and even speaking on the phone.

 Types of hearing aids

-Today’s digital hearing aids are not only more powerful than the analogue hearing aids of the past, but are also more discreet.
-Furthermore, aids such as the Oticon Opn™ are packed with clever technology to make it easy for you to listen to exactly what you want to hear, even in noisy environments.
-There are several types of hearing aids in the market, and your audiologist will be able to help you choose the one best-suited to you, your hearing loss and your lifestyle.
-Fitting styles include:
+Today's advanced digital hearing aids are making the most of AI and Bluetooth technologies.
+They are more powerful, connectivity friendly, and more discreet than ever.
+Models such as the Oticon Intent range, Oticon Zeal, as well as Starkey's Omega AI range, are packed with exceptional technology to make it automatically easier for you to listen to what you want to hear, even in some noisier environments.
+There are several types of hearing aids available on the market.
+Your audiologist will help you choose what device is best suited to you, your hearing loss, and your lifestyle.
+Hearing aid styles include:

-• Completely in the canal (CIC) hearing aids are very tiny (almost invisible) and sit deep inside the ear canal.
-These are most helpful to people with mild hearing loss.
+• Completely in the Canal (CIC) hearing aids are very small and almost invisible.
+These are custom made and sit deep inside the ear canal.
+They are most suited to people with mild to moderate hearing losses and sufficient ear canal space.

-Even if you only have a mild hearing loss, hearing aids can be incredibly helpful in navigating daily life and social situations, letting you make the most of your activities and keep living life to the full.
+Even if you only have a mild hearing loss, hearing aids can be significantly helpful in helping you navigate daily life and the challenges of social situations, enabling you to make the most of your activities, and keeping you living your life to the full!

-Leightons Opticians & Hearing Care store offer a free hearing assessment, which includes a free hearing aid demonstration to help show the difference that a hearing aid can make to those with a hearing loss.
-We also offer a wide range of digital hearing aids from some of the world’s leading manufacturers, including Oticon, Phonak, ReSound and more.
+Find your local Leightons Opticians and Hearing Care store and book in for a FREE hearing test now.
+This can also include a hearing aid demonstration to help showcase the difference a hearing aid can make to those with a hearing loss.

 You may also like